RobertoPrevato/K8sStudies/docs/kind/mounting-volumes.md

 Since I am still practicing with *kind*, I realized I needed to configure my *kind* cluster to mount a folder from my host machine to the containers running in the cluster.

-I decided to create a folder in my home directory, called "stores", planning to create a subfolder for each application I want to run in the cluster.
+I decided to create a folder in my home directory, named "stores", planning to create a subfolder for each application I want to run in the cluster.
 In this case, I created a `cookies` subfolder to store the SQLite database for the fortune cookies application: